Vape Detection in Elementary Schools: Is It Required

 How vape detectors actually work

-That simpleness develops challenges.
+That simplicity develops challenges.

 Reasons for caution and concern